lining06/hello_world/README.md

 # hello_world

-this is my hello world.
+this is lining's hello world.

 all my tests here!